-During the financial year under review, the internal auditors have conducted internal control reviews according to the Internal Audit Plan approved by the ARMC.
+During the financial year under review, the Internal Auditors have conducted internal control reviews according to the Internal Audit Plan approved by the ARMC.
 The internal audit review carried out during the financial year were as follows:

-- Determining the adequacy of internal controls put in place in relation to sea freight management Import (FCL & LCL) of Tri-Mode. - Determining the adequacy of internal controls put in place in relation to general warehousing management of Tri-Mode.
+- Determining the adequacy of internal controls put in place in relation to fleet maintenance management of Landbridge Haulage (M) Sdn.
+Bhd. - Determining the adequacy of internal controls put in place in relation to operational fleet truck management of Landbridge Haulage (M) Sdn.
+Bhd.

-Upon the completion of the internal audit field work during the financial year, the internal audit reports were presented to the ARMC during its scheduled meetings.
-During the presentation, the internal audit findings and recommendations as well as management response and action plans were presented and deliberated by the ARMC.
-Update on the status of action plans as identified in the previous internal audit report were presented at subsequent Audit Committee meeting for review and deliberation.
+Upon the completion of the internal audit field work during the financial year, the Internal Auditors reports were presented to the ARMC during its scheduled meetings.
+During the presentation, the internal audit findings and recommendations as well as Management response and action plans were presented and deliberated by the ARMC.
+Update on the status of action plans as identified in the previous Internal Auditors report were presented at subsequent ARMC meeting for review and deliberation.